4 Better Ways to Approach Audio Narration in eLearning

 3. Audio and images – no text at all

 We all know the saying “A picture is worth a thousand words”, well this is true in eLearning too!
 In this format, all of the text is removed from the screen, and as the audio reads through the content, images come up in time with the voice over to illustrate and reinforce the message being shared in the audio.
 The images may be photographs, illustrations, graphics or icons.

-If you must go have all text read our then sync each paragraph as the voice over goes through it.
+This is the reverse for no 2. e voice over goes through it.
 This could still cause cognitive overload on a smaller scale, but it manages the amount of processing power the learner is using on the text as the same time as the audio.
 Beware though, this can still be irritating to those learners that read quickly.